-This phase I/II trial is evaluating a new type of immunotherapy (CTX110) in patients with B-Cell malignancies (Non-Hodgkin Lymphoma) that have gotten worse or not responded to prior treatment.
+This phase I/II trial is evaluating a new type of immunotherapy (CTX110) in patients with B-Cell malignancies (Non-Hodgkin Lymphoma) that have got worse or not responded to prior treatment.

 This trial is treating patients with Non-Hodgkin Lymphoma.